zekarias-tilahun/diagram/README.md

 # Diagram
 A simple implementation of the paper "Which way?
-Direction-Aware Attributed Graph Embedding"
+Direction-Aware Attributed Graph Embedding" (https://arxiv.org/abs/2001.11297) presented at the GEM: Graph Embedding and Mining workshop collocated with ECML-PKDD 2019 conference.

 ### Requirements